Rahimi-Alireza/Rahimi-Alireza/README.md

 - 👋 Hi, I’m alireza rahimi yazdi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning gentoo linux
-- 📫 How to reach me Alirezarahimi479@yahoo.com
+- 📫 How to reach me Alireza#9991 at Discord

 <!---
 Rahimi-Alireza/Rahimi-Alireza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.